The Rise and Fall of the Compact Disc

 CD Singles

 Launched in 1986, CD Singles had a relatively short-lived popularity in the mid-1990s but as digital distribution methods started to become available in the early 2000s sales rapidly dropped.
-At their peak, CD Singles sold 67 million copies annually in the US and have now virtually disappeared apart from promotional items.
+At their peak, CD Singles sold 67 million copies annually in the US but sales in 2023 were so small as to be unmeasurable in 2023.

 SACD